Kometa-Team/Kometa/docs/config/trakt.md

 ???+ warning

-    Run Plex Meta Manager shortly after obtaining your PIN; the PIN may expire at some point.
+    Run Kometa shortly after obtaining your PIN; the PIN may expire at some point.

 ## Online Authorization